Tuesday, December 24, 2013

 by G. Jack Urso

-J.T. aired for a few years and then disappeared from the airwaves.
-Despite the serious material, I identified with J.T.
-The second year the show aired I made my father sit down and watch it on the small back and white television in the bedroom I shared with my brother.
+Despite the serious material, I immediately identified with J.T.
+The second year the show aired I made my father sit down and watch it on the small black and white television in the bedroom I shared with my brother.
 I even had the photo book of the film which I wore out reading all year round.
-As time went on, though I did not forget the story, I did forget the title and thought it might be a piece of my childhood forever lost.
+As time went on, though I did not forget the story, I forgot the title and thought it might be a piece of my childhood forever lost.
 Persistent search engine inquiries eventually helped me track down the show, and the sheer delight upon finding a lost part of one’s youth is a Christmas gift in and of itself.

 Baby Boomers will notice some familiar names and faces from classic 1970s TV shows and film.
-J.T. himself is played by Kevin Hooks, a prominent cast member on The White Shadow; Ja'net DuBois, the outspoken next-door neighbor on Good Times, is J.T’s mother; and Gordon Parks Jr., who later directed Super Fly (1972), was the on-set photographer and his photos, which can be seen in the book, help create a realistic portrayal of inner-city life.
-Additionally, Holland Taylor, from Two and a Half Men, turns up as J.T.'s teacher.
-On a side note, comic actress Lily Tomlin, impressed by J.T.’s author Jane Wagner’s writing, invited Wagner to work with her on a project.
-The two fell in love and have been together for over forty years.
+J.T. himself is played by Kevin Hooks, a prominent cast member on The White Shadow; Ja'net DuBois, the outspoken next-door neighbor on Good Times, is J.T’s mother, and Gordon Parks Jr., who later directed Super Fly (1972), was the on-set photographer and his photos, which can be seen in the book, help create a realistic portrayal of inner-city life.
+Additionally, Holland Taylor, from Two and a Half Men, turns up as J.T.'s teacher in her first screen credit.

 J.T. has also inspired in me a life-long love of animals and a calling for rescuing stray cats.
 As I write this, a black and white domestic short hair cat, not unlike the one in J.T., rescued from the outside just this past week, sits in my home snug and warm on this cold Northeastern Christmas Eve.
-As it has been said before, the lessons we learn as children are the ones we remember for the rest of our lives and the lessons J.T. taught are still worth learning.
+As it has been said before, the lessons we learn as children are the ones we remember for the rest of our lives — and the lessons J.T. taught are still worth learning.

 4 comments: